 I’ve had arthritis in my hands from the age of 16 and have played for over 42 years, these exercises keep my fingers supple.
 Over time you will get speed.
 They are simple, easy, and quick.

 How To Do The Exercises

 Grab your guitar!
 Tune it!
-Place your palms together in front of you and push them gently together, spread your fingers.
+Place your palms together in front of you and push them gently together, and spread your fingers.
 When you press gently this stretches the muscles in the back of your hands and the webbing between your fingers.
 Shake them out and start!

 Look at the chart below and analyze it.

 Each number is a finger.
 1,2,3,4

 Place your first finger on the bottom E string on the Fifth 5.

 Look carefully at the chart and note the downward arrow.